Elizabeth J. Kirk

 Elizabeth spent eight months on secondment to the Global Loans Syndication team in the Shipping, Offshore & Oil Services group at Nordea Bank Norge ASA in Oslo and London and more than a year on secondment with the Firm's EMEA Bank Finance team based in London.
 Prior to joining White & Case in 2010, Elizabeth worked in the in-house legal department at the European Bank for Reconstruction and Development in London.

-Representation of Deutsche Bank, as administrative agent , in connection with a US$1.49 billion term loan and revolving credit facilities extended to FinCo I LLC, a subsidiary of SoftBank Group Corp., to finance the acquisition of Fortress Investment Group LLC.
+Deutsche Bank in a $1.49 billion financing extended to FinCo I LLC, a subsidiary of SoftBank Group Corp., to finance the acquisition of Fortress Investment Group LLC.

-Representation of Deutsche Bank in connection with the €3.8 billion senior credit facilities for Fresenius SE & Co.
+Deutsche Bank in connection with €3.8 billion of senior credit facilities for Fresenius SE & Co.
 KGaA.

-Representation of the senior secured lender group to Ultrapetrol (Bahamas) Limited in connection with the out-of-court restructuring of its offshore supply vessel business, involving complex cross-border insolvency and security issues.
+The senior secured lender group to UP Offshore (Bahamas) Ltd in connection with the out-of-court restructuring of its offshore supply vessel business.
 This transaction was recognized as "Industrials Deal of the Year (over $250MM)" by The M&A Advisor in 2017.

-Representation of the coordinating committee of senior secured lenders holding more than $6 billion of indebtedness in the restructuring of Seadrill Limited, the world's largest offshore oil drilling company.
+The coordinating committee of senior secured lenders in the restructuring of Seadrill Limited, the world's largest offshore oil drilling company.

-Representation of Nordea Bank Finland Plc, New York Branch, as administrative agent, collateral agent and lead arranger with respect to the financing of US$250 million term loan facility provided to a subsidiary of Helix Energy Solutions Group to part-finance the acquisition of the m.v.
+Nordea Bank in the financing of US$250 million term loan facility provided to a subsidiary of Helix Energy Solutions Group to finance the acquisition of the m.v.
 "Q5000" a second-generation semi-submersible well intervention vessel.